YC-collection/achuwilson.github.io/_posts/2016-09-16-first-paper.md

 ### **-14th to 20th July 2016 : Travelling**

 I had to travel again.
-This time it was to Bangalore and Coimbatore, to provide support to one of our client.
+This time, it was to Bangalore and Coimbatore, to provide support to some of our clients.
 This means my research is now paused.
 All I can do is keep on reading  the papers, think think think.

 ### **-22nd to 24th July 2016 :  Version 2 of Idea1**